openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getStringValue(resId: number, callback: AsyncCallback&lt;string&gt;): void

-Obtains the string corresponding to the specified resource ID.
+Obtains a string based on the specified resource ID.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Global.ResourceManager